 Leaving campus – Dorm students will be able to go home on weekends.
 All plans need to be communicated ahead of time to the deans for approval.

 If test positive AND having symptoms – isolate in guest room.
-Parent can pick-up student or they can stay here.
+Parent can pick-up student or they can stay here and isolate for the 14-day quarantine period.

 Policy signage is displayed on main entrance doors to all buildings and includes reminders to wear a mask and to not enter if showing symptoms.